gdsc-gvp/DSA/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 ## DSA
-A place where you can practice and learn various data structures .
+A place where you can learn and practise various data structures and Algorithms in different languages

 ## Steps to contribute